aneri0x4f/AI-Workshop-Projects/README.txt

 STEP 2: SETUP INSTRUCTIONS
 ========================================================================================

-1. Unzip the AI_Workshop folder
+1. Clone the AI_Workshop project

 2. Open VS Code (or any code editor) and navigate to the main "AI_Workshop" folder